desi-ivanov/bb/README.md

-# Branch and Bound with GLPK
+# bb
-A branch and bound visualizer for integer linear optimization problems with GLPK
+A branch and bound visualizer for integer linear optimization problems, done with GLPK, WASM and React.